 - Checking on the progress of your child and identifying, planning and delivering any additional help your child may need (this could be things like targeted work, additional support) and letting the SENDCo know as necessary. - Ensuring that all staff working with your child in school are helped to deliver the planned work/programme for your child, so they can achieve the best possible progress.
-This may involve the use of additional adults, outside specialist help and specially planned work and resources. - Ensuring that the school's SEND Policy is followed in their classroom and for all the pupils they teach with any SEND. - Working with the SENDCO to update intervention and support plans and set new targets. - Attending any review meetings concerning children in their class. - Updating a provision map and class intervention sheet each term for their class to keep track of interventions and additional support
+This may involve the use of additional adults, outside specialist help and specially planned work and resources.

+- Ensuring that the school's SEND Policy is followed in their classroom and for all the pupils they teach with any SEND. - Working with the SENDCO to update Pupil Passport and SEND support plans and set new targets. - Attending any review meetings concerning children in their class. - Updating a provision map and class intervention sheet each term for their class to keep track of interventions and additional support. - Raising an Initial Concerns Form for children who may be causing concern but who are not yet on the SEND register.